-A good example here is a parent that uses her authority to push their kids to do something (e.g. to go to sleep when they jump on the bed in the middle of the night).
+A good example is a parent who uses her authority to push their kids to do something (e.g. to go to sleep when they jump on the bed in the middle of the night).
 This is an example of tacit authority.
 Authority is the most common use of compelling in our daily lives.
-Doing a certain activity because your managers asked to, even if you don’t agree, is another form of compelling.
-Authority can be represented also by social pressure, tacit contracts like “We’ve always did things this way“, says Leas.
+Even if you disagree, doing a certain activity because your managers asked you to is another compelling form.
+Authority can also be represented by social pressure, tacit contracts like “We’ve always done things this way“, says Leas.

-Compelling can be used also with explicit authority, such as: police officer pulling you off the road and giving you a ticket; a doctor admitting a patient to the hospital.
+Compelling can also be used with explicit authority, such as a police officer pulling you off the road and giving you a ticket; or a doctor admitting a patient to the hospital.

 When to use it